zeromq/czmq/CONTRIBUTING.md

 Remember:

 * One problem, One commit, and use clear Problem-/Solution-statements which make it easier to understand your code changes.
 * Your code should look like all the other code in CZMQ.
-If manual adjustments seem to cumbersome have a look at #680 to get started with our code formatter.
+If manual adjustments seem to cumbersome have a look at issue [#680](https://github.com/zeromq/czmq/issues/680) to get started with our code formatter.

 Thanks!